History of Győri ETO FC: 1960s

 In 1966 Győr could keep the trophy of the Hungarian Cup by beating Ferencvárosi TC in a two-legged tie.
 The first match ended in a 1–1 draw, while Győr could win away by 3–2 obtaining their second cup title in a row.
 In the UEFA Cup Winners' Cup 1967-68 Győr beat the Cypriot Apollon Limassol 5–0 at home, while 4–0 away.
 In the second round Győr faced with the Italian giant club AC Milan.
 On 22 November 1967, at home both Győrfi and Sormani scored two goals ending the match in a 2–2 draw.
 In the second leg, on 7 December 1967, at the Stadio Giuseppe Meazza Szaló scored in the 6th minute which was equalized by Prati in the 22nd minute which resulted a 1–1 draw eliminating Győr from the cup without a lost match against AC Milan.

 In 1967 Győr could triple their Hungarian Cup titles by beating Salgótarjáni BTC 1–0 in the final at the Népstadion in front of 3,000 spectators.
 In the UEFA Cup Winners' Cup 1968-69 Győr would have entered the first round of the tournament but due to the Warsaw Pact invasion of Czechoslovakia the club were forced to withdraw their participation.

 1970s

 In 1979 Győr won the Hungarian Cup for the fourth time by beating Ferencvárosi TC 1–0 at the Népstadion in front of 10,000 spectators.
-In the UEFA Cup Winners' Cup 1979-80 Győr faced the Italian giant club, Juventus F.C.
-On 19 September 1979, Juventus beat Győr 2–0 in Turin.
+In the UEFA Cup Winners' Cup 1979-80 Győr faced the Italian giant club, Juventus FC On 19 September 1979, Juventus beat Győr 2–0 in Turin.
 Pozsgai's own goal in the 64th minute was followed by Cabrini's goal in the 73rd minute at the Stadio Olimpico di Torino In the second leg of the tie, on 3 October 1979, Győr was leading by 2–0 (Furino's scored an own goal in the 4th minute and Póczik in the 23rd) but in the second half Causio scored in the 52nd minute ending the match in 2–1 victory over Juventus which was not enough to advance in the cup.